Ask Question

 a) Discuss your risk of Deep Vein Thrombosis (DVT) (a clotting condition) with your doctor.
 An aspirin a day may reduce this risk.
 One or two of us have had problems with this that might have been avoided.

-b) Any unusual symptoms or fever, call your doctor or oncology nurse.
+b) If you experience any unusual symptoms or fever, call your doctor or oncology nurse.
 Do not feel you have to wait until office hours if you are really uncomfortable or anxious about something.

 professional medical advice or to replace your relationship with a physician.